Windows Event ID 5858 — WMI Provider Error

 - 4.Is this always malicious?
 No — WMI errors occur frequently due to misconfigured management software, network timeouts, and permission issues.
 Focus on unexpected source processes and repeated errors targeting the subscription namespace.

-View full guide for Event ID 5858 →See Event ID 5858 in your logs
+Read the WMI Persistence — Event Subscription Backdoors guide →See Event ID 5858 in your logs

 Upload a Windows Event Log (.evtx) file — EventPeeker automatically detects wmi provider error patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.